Too many unknowns for LVS in Japan: observers

 A consortium consisting of United States-based casino operator MGM Resorts International and Japanese financial services group Orix Corp was the sole qualified applicant to partner the city and prefecture of Osaka.
 The authorities in Japan’s Wakayama prefecture announced on May 1 that only two companies had submitted application documents for its request-for-proposal (RFP) process.

-Hokkaido decided not to put itself forward for consideration at national government level, but a Chinese corporate suitor there and a Japanese legislator were later mired in allegations it had bribed some Japanese politicians as it had sought to advance its cause there.
+Hokkaido decided not to put itself forward for consideration at national government level, but a Chinese corporate suitor there and a Japanese legislator were later mired in allegations of bribery of several Japanese politicians as the Chinese firm allegedly sought to advance its cause there.

 After selecting a private-sector partner, eligible local governments will then need to apply – during the first seven months of 2021 – to the national government for the right to have such a project.